marckassay/marckassay.github.io/_posts/2019-03-21-ionic-angular-with-appium.markdown

 >> npm -v
 >> ionic -v
 >> cordova -v
+>> pwsh -v
 v11.0.0
 1.1.7
 6.9.0
 4.10.3
 8.1.2 (cordova-lib@8.1.1)
+PowerShell 6.1.0
 ```

+And I used Android SDK version 27, created with cordova-android@7.1.4.

 ### Install Appium

-You may, install appium as a global node dependency, but I prefer the desktop app so that you can interact with the AUT when needed for standalone tests.

-To install the desktop, [download the installer](https://github.com/appium/appium-desktop/releases/tag/v1.11.0) for your platform and execute it.
-This installer, launches Appium server, which will install the 'Appium Settings' app when putitng our 'myApp' under-test for the first time.
-More on that in steps 12-16
+You may, install Appium as a global node dependency, but I prefer using desktop application so that you can interact with the AUT when needed for standalone tests.
+So to install the desktop application, [download the installer](https://github.com/appium/appium-desktop/releases/tag/v1.11.0) for your platform and execute it.
+This installer, launches Appium server, which will install the 'Appium Settings' mobile app when putting our 'myApp' under-test for the first time.
+More on that in steps 13-17

 ## Develop The Application To Be Under Test

-You have the opition to clone or fork the [repository](https://github.com/marckassay/Ionic4AngularWithAppium) for this application here.
+You have the option to clone or fork the [repository](https://github.com/marckassay/Ionic4AngularWithAppium) of the Ionic application that we will use in this tutorial.
+For those who choose to step thru development of this app, continue to step 1.

-You will need to create an Ionic 4 application with Angular.
-Execute your choice of Nodejs package manager install command (for the sake of simplicity I will be using `npm` commands for this article) if not already installed for `ionic` and `cordova` modules:
+1. Execute your choice of Nodejs package manager's install command for `ionic` and `cordova` modules, if not already installed.
+For the sake of simplicity I will be using `npm` commands for this article.
+You may choose to use any other node package manager, however with `cordova-fetch` it unconditionally uses `npm` which will conflict with `yarn` if used.
+For more information read about [spypkg](https://github.com/marckassay/spypkg)'s objective:

-1. If you haven't installed ionic or cordova globally:

     ```shell
-    npm install ionic cordova -g
+    $ > npm install ionic cordova -g
     ```

-2. By default angular is installed.
-You may opt-out of appflow intergration when prompt at the end of install:
+2. By default, `ionic start` will add Angular dependencies and you may opt-out of appflow intergration when prompt at the end of install.
+So execute the following to have ionic generate our app named 'myApp':

     ```shell
-    ionic start myApp sidemenu
+    $ > ionic start myApp sidemenu
     ```

-3. Hopefully you should be able to at least build and have it served locally:
+3. Change your CLI directory to 'myApp' and you should be able to at least build and have it served locally by the executing what is below.
+For those who immdeiately recieve an error, see the message below this block of code:

     ```shell
+    $ > cd myApp/
-    ionic serve
+    $ /myApp> ionic serve
     ```

-4. Generate a left and right sidemenu:

-    ```shell
-    ionic generate page leftmenu
-    ionic generate page rightmenu
-    ```

     *If you receieve the following error message:*

     ```shell
-    > ng generate page leftmenu
+    > ng serve
     'sh' is not recognized as an internal or external command, operable program or batch file.
-    [ERROR] Could not generate page.
+    [ERROR] ng has unexpectedly closed (exit code 1).
     ```

     *A workaround is to change the name of ```ng``` file:*